 pride comes before a fall.

 If an army is conceited, it is doomed to failure.
 If a person is conceited, sooner or later he will suffer the consequences.
 This same is true both for a country and a family.
+This is all reflected in the Chinese character for stinky.

 Research by Ming Yue